HTML Images

 The <img> Tag

-The <img> tag is an essential element in HTML that is used to embed images on websites.
-It serves the purpose of adding visual content to a webpage, making it more appealing and engaging for users.
+The <img> tag in HTML is used to embed images in websites.
+It adds visual content to a webpage, making it more appealing and engaging.
+The tag requires specific attributes to function properly:

 src Attribute